A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting: Forecasting 2020 September Arctic Sea Ice Extent

 In Figure \ref{3D_Plot_SEP_V4}, we show predictive densities for the 120 days leading to the end of September, produced using 120 different estimated models.
 In the top panel we plot the entire sequence [-120, 0], and in the bottom panel we plot only [-120, -20] to enhance visualization detail.
 Throughout, the horizontal axis represents the number of days until the end of September, and the green line is the evolving point forecast (the mean of the predictive density).
 One can readily see the densities wandering left and right as new information arrives, but nevertheless eventually rising sharply and clustering tightly around the realized value as the end of September nears.

-In Figure \ref{GlidePoint_SEP_2020} we reduce the predictive densities to predictive intervals.\footnote{Of course the densities and intervals are isomorphic in a Gaussian environment -- if one knows the density, then one knows the interval, and conversely, so that nothing new is learned by reduction of densities to intervals.
+In Figure \ref{GlidePoint_SEP_2020} we reduce the predictive densities to predictive intervals.
+As the target date approaches, the interval forecast midpoint (the point forecast, $\hat{\mu}$) evolves as the conditioning information evolves, converging to the eventually-realized September value.
+Simultaneously the interval forecast width ($4 \hat{\sigma}$) also evolves as information accumulates, converging to zero by the target date.\footnote{Of course the densities of Figure \ref{3D_Plot_SEP_V4} and the intervals of Figure \ref{GlidePoint_SEP_2020} are isomorphic in a Gaussian environment -- if one knows the density, then one knows the interval, and conversely, so that nothing new is learned by reduction of densities to intervals.
 Nevertheless the sequence of intervals may be visually revealing in certain ways that the sequence of densities is not, more clearly emphasizing both the point forecast trajectory and its associated uncertainty, and hence serving as a complement rather than a substitute for the sequence of densities.
-Moreover, and importantly, the environment may \textit{not} be Gaussian, in which case the $\pm 2 \hat{\sigma}$ intervals are still a useful and transparent quantification of forecast uncertainty, even if they lose their interpretation at 95\% confidence intervals.} As the target date approaches, the interval forecast midpoint (the point forecast, $\hat{\mu}$) evolves as the conditioning information evolves, converging to the eventually-realized September value.
-Simultaneously the interval forecast width ($4 \hat{\sigma}$) also evolves as information accumulates, converging to zero by the target date.
+Moreover, and importantly, the environment may \textit{not} be Gaussian, in which case the $\pm 2 \hat{\sigma}$ intervals are still a useful and transparent quantification of forecast uncertainty, even if they lose their interpretation at 95\% confidence intervals.}